August 5, 2021

 No baby will eat the exact same amount as another baby.
 So instead of focusing on how much your baby is eating, place your energy into what types of foods your baby is eating (you’ll want the most nutritional bang with the foods you’re offering).
 And watch your cutie’s cues instead of the teaspoons — because babies are incredibly good at self-regulating their appetites and communicating to you when they are hungry or full.

-How many meals per day?
+How many meals per day when starting solids?

 How much food per meal?